r0mdau/ansible-role-package-update/README.md

 Ansible Role: package-update
 =========

 Role to update Debian or Redhat packages.

-Updates all packages except blacklisted.
+Updates all packages except blacklisted, gracefully shutdown services and allow or not reboot if needed.

 Requirements
 ------------